-Agency Issue raised Response / where addressed in REF include suitable methods to stabilise s exposed cuts and batters, to be applied a An Urban Design Plan will be prepared to support the final detailed proposal design and implemented as part of the CEMP. where cut/fill is proposed proximate to the park.
-The addition of native vegetation is recommended where viable. the park.
-The addition of native vegetation is recommended where The Urban Design Plan will present an integrated urban design for the proposal, providing practical detail on the application of design principles and objectives identified in the environmental assessment.
+Remediation of the park interface should include suitable methods to stabilise exposed cuts and batters, to be applied where cut/fill is proposed proximate to the park.
+The addition of native vegetation is recommended where viable.

+An Urban Design Plan will be prepared to support the final detailed proposal design and implemented as part of the CEMP.

+The Urban Design Plan will present an integrated urban design for the proposal, providing practical detail on the application of design principles and objectives identified in the environmental assessment.
 The Plan will include the location and identification of existing vegetation and proposed landscaped areas, including species to be used.

-Native vegetation will be re-established in accordance with Guide 3: Re- establishment of native vegetation of the Biodiversity Guidelines: Protecting and managing biodiversity on RTA projects (RTA, 2011).
-No unauthorised works, access or encroachments are permitted Where the development encroaches into the park and revocation of NPWS land is proposed for the works to become permissible, the REF should provide: a full account of the biological, cultural and other values (such as recreational, public use and park management assets) protected by the reservation, including those identified in the Hartley Historic Site Plan of Management (NPWS 1994) and the Hartley Historic Site Conservation Management Plan (NPWS 2002) an evaluation of the contribution of the affected land to the cultural and other values protected by the reservation and the impact of the loss of these lands from the NSW reserve system details of any compensation proposal, consistent with the NPWS Revocation, Recategorisation and Road Adjustment Policy, including an assessment of the biological, cultural and other values of potential compensatory land (noting The Statement of Heritage Impacts has considered the conservation values of Hartley Historic Site Plan of Management (NPWS 1994) and the Hartley Historic Site Conservation Management Plan (NPWS 2002) and proposed adequate management measures to ensure the proposal is in accordance with the conservation values.
+Native vegetation will be re-established in accordance with Guide 3: Re-establishment of native vegetation of the Biodiversity Guidelines: Protecting and managing biodiversity on RTA projects (RTA, 2011).

+No unauthorised works, access or encroachments are permitted

+Where the development encroaches into the park and revocation of NPWS land is proposed for the works to become permissible, the REF should provide:

+- a full account of the biological, cultural and other values (such as recreational, public use and park management assets) protected by the reservation, including those identified in the Hartley Historic Site Plan of Management (NPWS 1994) and the Hartley Historic Site Conservation Management Plan (NPWS 2002) - an evaluation of the contribution of the affected land to the cultural and other values protected by the reservation and the impact of the loss of these lands from the NSW reserve system - details of any compensation proposal, consistent with the NPWS Revocation, Recategorisation and Road Adjustment Policy, including an assessment of the biological, cultural and other values of potential compensatory land (noting that it may not be possible to publicly

+The Statement of Heritage Impacts has considered the conservation values of Hartley Historic Village identified in the Hartley Historic Site Plan of Management (NPWS 1994) and the Hartley Historic Site Conservation Management Plan (NPWS 2002) and proposed adequate management measures to ensure the proposal is in accordance with the conservation values.
 Refer to Appendix H and Section 6.5 Non-Aboriginal Heritage.

 A Biodiversity Development Assessment Report has been prepared for the proposal and is provided in Appendix D and summarised in Section 6.1 Biodiversity.
 This considers the impacts of the proposal on biodiversity.

+Compensatory lands will be acquired by Transport with the agreement of NPWS to ensure that the land has equal value both financially and ecologically to the area that will be acquired by Transport from NPWS.